 Admittedly, the choice of hostels in Oslo is on the low side.
 This is because Oslo isn’t your quintessential backpacker location.
 However, there are still some good ones to stay at!

-Saga Poshtel Oslo Central is one of the best in the city.
-It’s centrally located, which makes getting around easy.
-Plys, there is a daily breakfast buffet and living area for you to relax in!
+K7 Hostel Oslo is one of the best in the city.
+It’s centrally located next to Karl Johan Street, which makes getting around easy.

 If you’re looking for a hotel, there are plenty of places to choose from in Oslo.
 Be aware though that prices in the city will be a lot more than you expect to pay owing to the strong Norwegian Krone.